NuriaBruchTarrega/alexandria/README.md

 # alexandria
-Proof of concept to analyse dependencies of a package
+Proof of concept to analyse dependencies of a Maven library